KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 * Output formatting
 * Write the program

-You work at a school's IT departament, a teacher asked you to write a simple program that will calculate the lowest, highest, avergage grade and return the grades sorted of a given students.
+You work at a school's IT departament, a teacher asked you to write a simple program that will calculate the lowest, highest, average grade and return the grades sorted of a given students.
 The grades are final, so they don't have to be edited.

 * Go!